codecraftingtools/codecraftingtools.github.io/_sources/design.rst.txt

 Obviously, the code development cycle for some of these domains (e.g. embedded, real-time, and closed-loop systems) is much more cumbersome than for others (e.g. non-real-time simulation).
-Because of this, it would be advantageous to develop and **test as much code as possible in the simplified domains** before moving into the more complex ones.
+Because of this, it is advantageous to develop and **test as much code as possible in the simplified domains** before moving into the more complex ones.

 Application Structure